neilk/octopress/source/_posts/2012-05-02-early-facebook-users-in-order.markdown

 11 Soleio
 12
 13 Chris Putnam
+...
 ```

 And so on, for as long as you want.

+Some of those names are already recognizable as early Facebook employees who've gone on to other things.

+You're only getting public information, so it's mostly harmless, and could be of interest
+to researchers looking into the early history of the social network.

-Eduardo Saverin doesn't appear until #41, by the way.
+Fun fact: Eduardo Saverin doesn't appear until #41.